bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/jin/DEVDIARY.md

  - Finished main module `architect.py`
  - `property` subpackage working with basic functionality
  - Added functionality to `layout.py`, `builder.py`, and `designer.py`
+ - Add easier to read print messages for a better dev experience

 Testing
  - Getting into the habit of writing "if name is main" tests at the bottom of every file to easily test main functionality of each file